andreami96/ACT-challs/awsum_quotes/README.md

 jmp <+0x7>
 ```

 This small block jumps to the backdoor gadget, so they are actually a single magic gadget that pops everything that is needed to call _SYS_EXECVE_.
-With this gadget we will only need to somehow prepare the stack with a pointer to NULL (8 null bytes) and a pointer to the string "/bin/sh".
+With this gadget at disposal we only need to somehow prepare the stack with a pointer to NULL (8 null bytes) and a pointer to the string "/bin/sh".
 The latter can be found in _.rodata_ because it is used as the author string for one of the default quotations.

 At this point we have a clear idea of what to do: find some way to hijack the flow of the program and execute the magic gadget.
 Let's see what vulns we can find.